cryptobiu/MATRIX/README.md

 In order to connect to the instances MATRIX uses a file that contains the AWS keys and security groups.
 For each region in AWS you need to create an entry in the global configuration file.
-Sample configuration file can be found [here](../master/GlobalConfigurations/regions.json)
+Sample configuration file can be found [here](GlobalConfigurations/regions.json)

 ### ProtocolsConfigurations
 MATRIX uses configuration file to set it execution.
 The configuration file is written in [json](https://en.wikipedia.org/wiki/JSON) format.
 Each configuration file has the following fields:
 * `protocol` - Name of protocol
-* `CloudProviders` - for eac cloud provider we need to create a unique entry. each entry contains these fields:
+* `CloudProviders` - for each cloud provider we need to create a unique entry. each entry contains these fields:
     * `numOfParties` - number of instances to create.
     * `instanceType`
     * `spotPrice` - relevant only to AWS.
 For detailed explanation about spot instances, use this [link](https://aws.amazon.com/ec2/spot/)
     * `git`:
         * `gitAddress` - Git  repository path.
 MATRIX will clone the repository into all target servers, configure, make and install.
         If installation of other libraries is needed to be done, see pre-process section of MATRIX for details.
-        NOTE: pulling this should make a build script avilable in `MATRIX/build.sh` and the executeable defined in `executableName` available in the `workingDirectory`.
-Otherwise, MATRIX will flip out and throw things around the room!
         * `gitBranch` - The branch the protocol uses.

 * `executableName` - The name of the executable to execute